damiannolan/dictionary-service-RMI/README.md

 ## Overview

 The following repository contains a relatively straight forward Apache Tomcat Web Application employing Java Servlets and JSP as well as a RMI Service for querying dictionary definitions.
 The web client presents a basic user interface in which a user can enter a search string and submit it to be processed by the application.
 The application has been setup to simulate a delay of requests being added to a queueing system.
 This effectively demonstrates the asynchronous communication.
+Message Queues are implemented using RabbitMQ and the system also employs multiple RMI Client threads.

-The following diagram depicts the overall system architecture:
+The following diagram depicts the overall system architecture and flow of execution:

 ![diagram](https://i.imgur.com/0KsUbvT.png)